thumbnail image

 jeff@fitzgeraldadvisors.com

-Fitzgerald Advisors, LLC is a leading provider of distressed asset advisory services, specializing in helping financial institutions manage credit risk through efficient liquidity and asset disposition strategies.
+Fitzgerald Advisors, LLC is a leading provider of distressed asset advisory services to note investors; we specialize in helping financial institutions manage credit risk through efficient liquidity and asset disposition strategies.
 Our company represents a diverse group of highly capitalized investors constantly seeking a wide range of challenging investment opportunities.
-Our investors are experts in the workout, resolution, and management of distressed, sub-performing, and performing loans, notes, whole loans, and nonperforming charge-off debt.
+Our investors are experts in the workout, resolution, and management of distressed, sub-performing, and performing loans, notes, whole loans, and nonperforming charge-off debt, hard money.

 By partnering with us, financial institutions can benefit from our expertise and flexible solutions to quickly and effectively dispose of their most critical loans, allowing them to focus on their core business operations.

-Our team is dedicated to providing innovative and effective solutions to help our clients navigate complex financial challenges and achieve their goals.
+Our team of experienced professionals is dedicated to providing innovative and effective solutions to financial distress to help our clients navigate complex financial challenges and achieve their goals through financial planning.

-Our team of experts is highly knowledgeable in all aspects of these loan products and can manage the entire process for you.
-From identifying potential buyers to structuring and negotiating deals, we will work on your behalf to ensure the best outcome.
-Our expertise extends beyond just buying and selling; we also specialize in brokering and investing in whole loan notes, making us a one-stop shop for all your credit industry needs.
+Our team of experts is highly knowledgeable in all aspects of these loan products and can manage the entire loan sales process for you.
+From identifying potential buyers and debt sellers to structuring loan sale advisory and negotiating deals, we will work on your behalf to ensure the best outcome.
+Our expertise extends beyond just buying and selling; we also specialize in brokering debt equity, buying and investing in whole and loan sales and notes, making us a one-stop shop for all your real estate, debt equity, and credit industry needs.

 Distressed Debt